callmezaki/Write_ups/SecDojo_Network_Lab_1/report.md

 # SecDojo Network Lab 1

+## General idea about the lab
+The purpose of this lab is to learn how to perform network packet analysis in order to get more intel about the hidden network infrastructure, detect misconfigurations, and most importantly, how you can make use of this intel to get access to systems and escalate your privileges.

+### First, we perform an nmap TCP scan to find the open and available ports and their services :
 ![Alt text](Includes/1.png?raw=true "Title")
+### And another scan as UDP
 ![Alt text](Includes/2.png?raw=true "Title")
+### snmp
 ![Alt text](Includes/3.png?raw=true "Title")
 ![Alt text](Includes/4.png?raw=true "Title")
 ![Alt text](Includes/5.png?raw=true "Title")